caohoang2911/app-pick/docs/fcm-notifications.md

 1. **Android Sound Files**:
    - The custom sound file must be located in `android/app/src/main/res/raw/ding.mp3`
-   - In the payload, you should reference it without the file extension: `"sound": "ding"`
+   - In the payload and code, you should reference it without the file extension: `"sound": "ding"`
+   - **Important**: Android requires the sound file name without the `.mp3` extension in both notification channels and payloads

 2. **iOS Sound Files**:
    - The custom sound file must be added to the Xcode project bundle